pivotal/docs-tap/tanzu-build-service/descriptors.md

 types.

 The dependencies are pre-packaged so builds don't have to download them from the Internet.
-This can speed up build times and allows builds to occur in airgapped environments.
+This can speed up build times and allows builds to occur in air-gapped environments.

 The `full` descriptor contains the following stacks, which support different use cases: